isomerpages/moe-shps/_quick-links/For Parents/St Hilda's Primary School Edusave Character Award (ECHA) 2025.md

 third_nav_title: For Parents
 variant: markdown
 ---
 The Edusave Character Award (ECHA) aims to recognise students who demonstrate exemplary character and outstanding personal qualities through their behaviour and actions; and who can be role models to inspire others.
-The award supports the school's efforts in nurturing students of good values and character, who are active contributors and concerned citizens.
+The award supports the school's continuing efforts in nurturing students of good values and character, who are active contributors and concerned citizens.

  ### Quota of Awards